sbryan/spark-js-SDK/README.md

   - .gitignore
 ```

-#### Naming conventions
+#### Naming Conventions
-* File names should follow these conventions:
+* File Names:
-  * When a file contains a primary class or object interface the file name should match the class or object name.
+  * Files containing a primary class or object interface: The file name should match the class or object name.
-  * Otherwise the author should name the file to describe the contents as best as possible within a reasonable name length.
-  * Use of dashes and underscores in filenames is discouraged.
-Upper or lower camel case for filenames is preferred.
+  * Use upper or lower camel case for file names, not dashes and underscores.
-* Variables should be camelCase
+* Variables should be camelCase.
-* Objects should be in PascalCase
+* Objects should be in PascalCase.
-* Constants should be all cases with underscores between words
+* Constants should be all cases with underscores between words.

 #### More conventions
 * Use constants instead of string values, for example instead of using this: